THE RADIO ARCHIVES ingemar@radioarkivet.se - 0736 13 14 89

 However, Glenn Callison's promises of the transmitters full functionality became completely contradicted when a blue flash striked out between the mast and the rigging, and the transmitter immediately went dead and silent.
 Archie, Jan and Ove understood that they now had to deal with difficulties trying to find out what had gone wrong.

 The fishing boat "Dunette" had been booked in advance to search for Bon Jour on Friday - the day before Christmas Eve (in Sweden, the 24th is the important feast day of Christmas, not the 25th as in some other countries).
 The idea was that the "Dunette" would deliver fresh newspapers, and the newly recorded christmas premier programs - and Jim Foster, who we remember as Gordon's naval expert.
-When Dunette arrived at her estimated spot - Ornö / Dalarö Skans - her captain reported (Dunette had a radio telephone) "The Bon Jour is not in sight here".
-There was nothing to see except the open desolate sea - and that's the way it use to be outside Ornö.
-When Jack received his message, it came as a lightning strike in the atmosphere that prevailed; in the absence of the test broadcasts which s h o u l d have been started already, somewhere near 495 meters medium wave.
+When Dunette arrived at her estimated spot at Ornö her captain reported (Dunette had a radio telephone) "The Bon Jour is not in sight here".
+There was nothing to see except the open desolate sea - and that's the way it usually is outside Ornö.
+When Jack received that message, it came as a lightning strike in the atmosphere that prevailed; in the absence of the test broadcasts which s h o u l d have been started already, somewhere at around 495 meters medium wave.

 "Do you know that Radio Nord is now on the air?
 Turn on your radio now and you'll hear the modern radio station!"